 Foyer café, licensed for sale of alcohol.

 Malling Community Centre

 The Council intends to regenerate this Community Centre and create a new mixed use community space.
 This will involve major alteration and refurbishment works.

-The newly renovated building will offer a vibrant community space, with links to outdoor facilities, spaces for public hire, sports changing rooms, and social area/café.
+The newly renovated building will offer a vibrant community space, with links to outdoor facilities, spaces for public hire, sports changing rooms, and social area/café with outside terrace.

-A contract is now being finalized, and we are assessing what grants may be available to assist with particular elements of the scheme, and planning the final stages of the programme.
+A contract has now being finalized, and we have obtained necessary Ministerial approval for borrowing to make up any funding shortfall between what we have put aside and what we might receive in grants for various elements of the project.
+We are assessing what grants may be available to assist with particular elements of the scheme, and planning the final stages of the programme.

 We have agreed that the building contractor will take over the building and work will commence in early March 2020.